marcoriesgo01/electrum-application/README.md

 * MongoDB
 * Express
 * [Redux](https://redux.js.org/) - Used for state management on banking and authorization
-* Axios - Used for connecting to the API for authorization and banking.
+* Axios - Used for connecting to the API for authorization and banking
 * Fetch - Used for API communication for user information
 * JWT Authorization
 * Passport
 * Mongoose
 * [Plaid API](https://plaid.com/) - Used for connecting user bank accounts to Electrum
 * Moment.js - Used for expirations and bank transaction dates
-* [Chart.js](https://www.chartjs.org/) - Used to analyze the user's information
+* [Chart.js](https://www.chartjs.org/) - Used to analyze the user's financial data
 * [IEX Cloud API](https://iexcloud.io/) - Used to analyze user's investments and their current value
-* [Validator](https://www.npmjs.com/package/validator) - Used to verify that useer information is valid.
+* [Validator](https://www.npmjs.com/package/validator) - Used to verify that user information is valid.

 ### Problem:
-There is currently no single app for users to organize all of their personal finance users need to use multiple applications with different information, which is time-consuming and sometimes confusing.
+There is currently no single app for users to organize all of their personal finances.
+Users need to use multiple applications with different information, which is time-consuming and confusing.

 ### General App Idea/Purpose:
 An app that allows users to securely organize all of their personal finances including budgeting, expenses, recurring bills, and investments in one single application.